Chair, University Secretary

 Director, Environmental Health and Safety

 As the Director of Environmental Health and Safety, Dan leads a multifunctional team that is responsible for directing, planning, and managing the delivery of environmental health and safety services and programs to promote a healthy and safe work and study environment at the university and to comply with all levels of environmental health and safety legislation.
 Dan, and his team, monitor the university's due diligence by developing and maintaining evaluation system to monitor compliance.
 This includes providing expert advice to senior administrators, faculties and departments on environmental health and safety risk.
 Dan holds a BA (Honours) and a MSc from the University of Guelph and prior to joining Queen's University, he worked extensively in the oil and gas sector both in Canada and the Middle East.
 Previously, he served as the Chair of the Council of Environmental Health & Safety Officers for Ontario Universities (CEHSO) and was Vice-Chair of the Canadian Association of University Business Officer’s Risk Management Committee.
 Dan recently rejoined the executive of CEHSO and is a member of the American Conference of Governmental Industrial Hygienists and the Ontario Association of Emergency Managers.

-The Intake Assessment Team may be adjusted from time to time to include individuals who may inform the proper assessment of a complaint or report, such as the Associate Vice-Principal (Faculty Relations) and/or the Assistant Dean (Student Services and Community Engagement).
+The Intake Assessment Team may be adjusted from time to time to include individuals who may inform the proper assessment of a complaint or report, such as the Associate Vice-Principal (Faculty Relations) and/or the Assistant Dean (Student Life and Learning).